CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 !!!
 Note
-    The interface is compatible with all modern web browsers but does not support firefox private browsing (incognito mode).
+    The interface is compatible with all modern web browsers but does not support Firefox private browsing (incognito mode).

 [![SDConnect-login](images/connect/SDConnect-login.png)](images/connect/SDConnect-login.png)